-(Common to EEE, ICE, CSE, MECH, IT, CIVIL)
+U20ECCM04 INTERNET OF THINGS L T Р С Hrs OZOLCCIVIO4 (Open Elective to EEE, CSE, MECH, IT, CIVIL, FT) 3 0 0 3 45

-- To impart necessary and practical knowledge of components of Internet of Things. - To attain the knowledge about different types of architecture and their elements of IoT. - To understand the concepts of integration of devices and data's. - To acquire the knowledge about remotely monitor data and control devices. - To develop skills required to build real-time IoT based projects.
+- To impart necessary and practical knowledge of components of Internet of Things. - To attain the knowledge about different types of Reference modules and architecture of IoT. - To understand the concepts of Hardware and Software Elements. - To acquire the knowledge about various Functions with IoT elements. - To develop skills required to build real-time IoT based Applications.